larpchronicles/rules/02_check-in.md

 ## Disciplinary Rules

 ---
 While we never hope this to be the case, if anyone is breaking Chronicles rules, the Code of Conduct, violating the rules of the rental site, or causing problems and/or disruptions to the event, they will be subject to an escalating response from Plot and Staff.
-Certain violations may warrant an immediate Red Card.

-* Verbal Warning.
-* Yellow Card.
-  * Character's skills are reduced for an hour.
-* Red Card.
-  * Player may have their weapons taken for the duration of the event.
-  * Player may be escorted to the parking lot and asked to leave.
+This is outlined with more detail in the [Code of Conduct](https://drive.google.com/file/d/1baIH6NfjVpb-K-hI59ebrd4vWQlcjtTT/view?usp=sharing).